YadBro/grpc-node-ts-chat/README.md

 yarn client Yadi
 ```

-6. In session 3 and others you make a user, run this command (Replace "<username>" like "Budi"):
+6. In session 3 and others you make a user, run this command (Replace "username" maybe like "Budi"):

 ```sh
 yarn client <username>